SHREYAS-ENG/Advanced-Data-Structures-BMS/README.md

 # Advanced-Data-Structures-BMS
 This repo has all the project for advanced data structures.
- Lab 1 - To find the number of islands using disjoint set method including Union and Set method,adjacency matrix method.
+ Program 1 - To find the number of islands using disjoint set method including Union and Set method,adjacency matrix method.